OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part4.md

 ![Part4](images/Part4-09.png)

+---
+⛏️ WHY AN EMPTY PAGE WITH A BIG TEAMS LOGO?
+In Teams channels and group conversations, tabs are _configurable_.
+This means the app provides a configuration page where the user can decide what the tab should show.
+In this case, SharePoint didn't need any additional information, so they just showed the Teams logo.
+This allows your SharePoint Framework web part to use the standard web part editing experience, which you'll see in just a moment.

+---

 d.
 The tab will open but initially the map won't work because it requires a Bing Maps key.
 You can get a free Bing Maps key at the [Bing Maps Get Started](https://www.microsoft.com/en-us/maps/create-a-bing-maps-key) page.
 If you are taking a live workshop, your instructor may be able to provide you with a temporary Bing Maps key.

 Enter the Bing Maps key into the property panel 1️⃣ and decide if you want an aerial or road map 2️⃣.
 The web part will create a list to store the points on the map; you can choose a different list name if you wish 3️⃣.
 When you're done click "Apply" 4️⃣.